new

 xray of normal hands xray of arthritic hands

-• 86% of patients taking cod liver oil had zero or significantly reduced levels of the enzyme that causes cartilage damage.
+Researchers found 86% of patients taking cod liver oil had zero or significantly reduced levels of a cartilage-destroying enzyme.

 Based on these results, researchers believe cod liver oil can reduce enzymes that destroy cartilage and reduce the amount of enzymes that cause pain - both very significant findings for this marine oil.

-Cod Liver Oil Reduces Pain in Rheumatoid Arthritis
+The Benefits of Cod Liver Oil on Arthritis

-These studies show there might be benefits of using cod liver oil on osteoarthritis and joint pain.
+The above studies indicate there may be benefits of using cod liver oil on osteoarthritis and joint pain.

-Remember that cod liver oil contains high amounts of vitamin D. Read my webpage on health benefits of vitamin D and learn the recommended daily allowances, food sources and how to avoid getting too much.
+Remember that cod liver oil contains high amounts of vitamin D. This vitamin is crucial for calcium absorption and maintaining strong bones.
+Learn more about the health benefits of vitamin D and its use in promoting bone health, the recommended daily allowances, food sources and how to avoid getting too much.

 Nutritional therapy for arthritis is still experimental - even using cod liver oil on osteoarthritis.
-New research is being done in this exciting area.
-Following a healthy diet and moderate exercise is beneficial.
+Following a healthy diet and moderate exercise is beneficial to maintaining and strengthening your bones and joints.
 Consult your doctor before making any changes to your treatment plan.

 Research References: